top of page

 The space between the panels allows easy access for maintenance

-Solar green roof maintenance: a simple guide
+Solar green roof maintenance:

 1. Inspect your green roof

 You should inspect your sedum roof at least twice a year to remove weeds and unwanted vegetation, check whether the rainwater drains are working properly and remove any leaves blown into the gutters and drains.
 Perform this operation more regularly if the roof is located in an area with many trees, as there could be more weeds and fruits to be removed.
+You can walk on the sedum and between the panels for maintenance, but avoid doing so when it’s freezing to prevent damage to the plants.

 A man removing unwanted vegetation from his green solar roof